Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 • Give customers a preview period — show what they would have paid under the new structure before switching them

-• Brief your customer success team on how to handle overage conversations
+• Brief customer success on how to handle overage conversations and the “I didn’t know I’d be charged for this” escalation

 The customers most likely to churn during a pricing transition are those who feel surprised.
-Transparency and lead time are the main tools for preventing that.
+Transparency and lead time are the main levers for preventing that.

 When to Choose a Hybrid Model